MichaelSalata/compare-my-biometrics/development-log.md

 - [x] encapsulate Airflow in Docker ✅ 2025-03-18

 ### for each stage
-- determine packages necessary to run  stage/Airflow Operators
 - get variables needed
 	- encode variables in environment or json file
 	- hard code variables not able to be passed
+- determine packages necessary to run  stage/Airflow Operators

 - test script on example fitbit data

 - [ ] download_locally
+- [ ] format to parquet
 - [ ] upload
 - [ ] transfer to warehouse (BigQuery)
-- [ ]
+	- look at Manuel's implementation

 #### download_locally needs
 - MY fitbit_tokens.json